-- A set of Intrinsics functions for building widgets - An architectural model for constructing widgets - A widget set for application programming programmers (see X Toolkit Intrinsics - C Language Interface).
+- A set of Intrinsics functions for building widgets - An architectural model for constructing widgets - A widget set for application programming

+While the majority of the Intrinsics functions are intended for the widget programmer, a subset of the Intrinsics functions are to be used by application programmers (see X Toolkit Intrinsics - C Language Interface).
 The architectural model lets the widget programmer design new widgets by using the Intrinsics and by combining other widgets.
 The application interface layers built on top of the X Toolkit include a coordinated set of widgets and composition policies.
 Some of these widgets and policies are specific to a single application domain, and others are common to a variety of applications.